 If learning progression is enabled for a classroom and a learner tries to access a material in that classroom without completely reading/taking the previous material, then he / she will be prompted to complete the previous material before accessing the next one.
 Let's understand this scenario with the help of the following example:

-1. Following is a classroom (Effective Communication Skills) in which the instructor has enabled learning progression.
+1. Following is a classroom (Artificial Intelligence) in which the instructor has enabled learning progression.

-2. Now let's take a scenario in which a learner of this classroom, tries to access a quiz "Weekly Quiz #1 - Effective communication" without completing the previous material (in this case an assignment "Assignment - Effective Communication Skills").
+2. Now let's take a scenario in which a learner of this classroom, tries to submit an assignment "Explore about Robotics!" without completing the previous material (in this case, a lesson "Classical Mechanics").

-3. Once the learner clicks on the quiz, a message will be shown, "You have to complete the previous materials before you can access this online-quiz".
+3. When the learner hover overs the "Eye" icon or clicks on the assignment title, then he/she will see a message stating that "You have to complete the previous materials before you can access this assignment".

 The inaccessible material will also be greyed out on the Materials page.
 Learners can hover over the eye icon to view why the material in inaccessible to them similar to how they can see for the unavailable materials.
 Furthermore, the completed material will have a green tick in front of it.

-4. If learning progression was not enabled, then the learner would be able to access the quiz "Weekly Quiz #1 - Effective communication" or any other available material in any order of their liking.
+4. If learning progression was not enabled, then the learner would be able to submit an assignment "Explore about Robotics!" or any other available material in any order of their liking.

-5. But as learning progression is enabled for the classroom, therefore learner will be able to access the quiz "Weekly Quiz #1 - Effective communication" only after he / she attempts the previous assignment "Assignment - Effective Communication Skills").
+5. But as learning progression is enabled for the classroom, therefore learner will be able to submit an assignment "Explore about Robotics!" only after he / she reads/attempts the previous lesson/assessment.